An ambitious history of a California city that epitomizes the history of race relations in modern America.

 Carol Lynn McKibben is a lecturer at Stanford University.
 She is director of the Salinas History Project and the author of two previous books on the history of Monterey County: Beyond Cannery Row: Sicilian Women, Immigration, and Community in Monterey, 1915-1999 (2006) and Racial Beachhead: Diversity and Democracy in a Military Town (2012).

-"This important and engaging study of Salinas tells a vital story of racial divides—of how they have at times been exacerbated, but also often crossed, and at times even dissolved.
-This is a major contribution to California history, the history of race relations, urban history, agricultural history, and oral history.
-What is more, this book is instructive for the state and the nation."
+"This important and engaging study of Salinas tells a vital story of racial divides—of how they have at times been exacerbated, but also often crossed, and sometimes even dissolved.
+A major contribution to California history, the history of race relations, urban history, agricultural history, and oral history."